Costs and Activities

 Allowable Costs and Activities

-MFH will consider funding the following types of activities and expenses as part of a proposed project:
+MFH will consider funding the following types of activities and expenses for grants as part of a proposed project:

 - Salaries and benefits for staff